Christ Church C.E. Primary School

 1. The closure will be reported to Bury Council by the Headteacher.
 This information will be communicated to the school community via the school’s website and using the school texting service.

-The media will be informed and may then broadcast details.
+The local media will be informed and may then broadcast details.

 2. Parents will be alerted to the closure using the Teachers 2 Parents Texting service activated by the Head teacher.

 The school will make all practicable efforts to keep parents informed as to the situation with the school during adverse weather conditions, as we appreciate that such conditions and the uncertainty places very considerable difficulties upon parents.
 However, parents are expected to check their text messages (named contact only) and the school website when it is clear that a closure is a possibility.

 The school appreciates that during bad weather children may arrive later than normal; parents should endeavour to contact the school to let them know they are on their way if likely to be delayed.
 The school recognises there will be isolated instances where families are cut off, even where the clear majority of children can get into school.
 In such instances parents should inform the school of the circumstances of this exceptional situation, as the school has a duty to clarify the circumstances of each case so as to be able to formally authorise the absence to the Education and Welfare Service.
 Parents acting on the assumption that the school would be closed without gaining confirmation, or failing to inform the school of the circumstances that prevents the child coming into school risks their child being registered as an un-authorised absence.